Bats are the most common mammals you’ll find in Costa Rica. The different types of bats in Costa Rica differ in size and color.

 Although their common name suggests they live in the desert, desert red bats hibernate in woods, under leaves.

-Their coat color also helps in their ability to blend in with dead foliage.
+Their coat color also helps them blend in with dead foliage.
 Red bat migration patterns differ between males and females.

 In June, warmer climates are often where you may find female bats.
 In addition, these bats are insectivores.

 They eat beetles, cicadas, bees, flies, moths, and bugs.
-To find insects, they use animal echolocation.
+They use animal echolocation to find insects.

 14. Northern Yellow Bat